 Only, as the Lord has assigned to each one, as God has called each, in this manner let him walk And so I direct in all the churches.1 Corinthians 7:17(NASB)

-Some important issues about marriage and its wider implication are considered in this chapter, and Paul answers many questions that are often raised in connection with marriage... and he gives some important guidelines to believers.
+Some important issues about marriage and its wider implication are considered in this chapter, and Paul answers many questions that are often raised in connection with marriage, and gives some important guidelines to believers.

 In a detailed discourse on Christian relationships, Paul addresses the issues of marriage to unsaved partners, parents of young women of marriageable age, the responsibilities within marriage, and the question of single Christians, together with celibacy and spirituality.